-- Subscription Modification – This role is in a beta period.
+- Subscription Modification – This role is admin-controlled.
 Contact ClickBank if you want access to this role and the related features.

 CAUTION – Do not share your ClickBank API keys publicly.
 Redact all personal information and API keys when troubleshooting or sharing code online via websites like Pastebin or Stack Exchange.